 Many mums choose preschool for their children as this educational and developmental option has several advantages.
 Here are some of them:

-- Socialisation: Kindergarten gives the child the opportunity to interact with other children of his/her age.
-In a group environment, the child learns communication, co-operation and develops social skills.
-This helps him/her to adapt to the group, interact with the team and build relationships with different personalities;
+- Socialization: Kindergarten gives the child the opportunity to interact with other children of his/her age.
+In a group environment, the child learns communication, co-operation, and develops social skills.
+This helps him/her to adapt to the group, interact with the team, and build relationships with different personalities;

-- Development of independence: the child is given the opportunity to perform some tasks individually, such as dressing, eating and putting away toys.
+- Development of independence: the child is allowed to perform some tasks individually, such as dressing, eating and putting away toys.
 He gradually learns to cope with simple tasks, which develops his independence and self-discipline;

-- structured educational programme: the general culture of the children’s personality is formed, including the values of a healthy lifestyle, the development of their social, moral, aesthetic, intellectual, physical qualities, initiative, independence and responsibility of the child;
+- Structured educational program: the general culture of the children’s personality is formed, including the values of a healthy lifestyle, the development of their social, moral, aesthetic, intellectual, physical qualities, initiative, independence and responsibility of the child;

-- professional teachers: qualified educators who are specially trained to work with pre-school children.
-They have knowledge and experience in child development and education, and create a favourable and stimulating educational environment for the child;
+- Professional teachers: qualified educators who are specially trained to work with pre-school children.
+They have knowledge and experience in child development and education, and create a favorable and stimulating educational environment for the child.

-Choosing a daycare centre for your child can be a great step in your child’s development.
-The child gets the opportunity for socialisation, structured education, developing independence and expanding their interests.
+Choosing a daycare center for your child can be a great step in your child’s development.
+The child gets the opportunity for socialization, structured education, developing independence and expanding their interests.
 Professional teachers and additional services make daycare an attractive option for many mums.

-Why not all children are suitable for day care
+Why aren’t all children suitable for day care (исправить)

-However, despite the many benefits, daycare may not be right for some children.
-Here are certain disadvantages of choosing a day care centre for your child:
+However, daycare may not be right for some children despite the many benefits.
+Here are certain disadvantages of choosing a day care center for your child:

-limited individualised care: educators deal with several children at a time and individual attention to each child may be limited.
-Some children lack individualised care, support and attention, especially if the child has high needs;
+Limited individualized care: educators deal with several children at a time, and individual attention to each child may be limited.
+Some children lack individualized care, support, and attention, especially if the child has high needs;

-- risk of infections and illnesses: in a group environment there is a high risk of contracting infectious diseases such as colds, flu and other viruses.
-At the beginning of the day care centre, children may get sick often until their immune system has adapted;
+- Risk of infections and illnesses: there is a high risk of contracting infectious diseases such as colds, flu, and other viruses in a group environment.
+At the beginning of the daycare center, children may get sick often until their immune system has adapted;

-- limited control over the educational process: the programme and teaching methods are set according to common standards and requirements.
-This may mean that some parents will not have full control over the content and approaches to their child’s education;
+- limited control over the educational process: the program and teaching methods are set according to common standards and requirements.
+This may mean that some parents will not have complete control over the content and approaches to their child’s education;

-- schedules and restrictions: the opening hours of the day care centre may be inconvenient for some parents.
-There is often a mismatch between the opening hours of the day care centre and the parents.
-This can cause difficulties in organising time and caring for the child.
+- Schedules and restrictions: The opening hours of the day care center may be inconvenient for some parents.
+There is often a mismatch between the opening hours of the day care center and the parents.
+This can cause difficulties in organizing time and caring for the child.

-It is important to note that every child is unique and what works for one may not work for another.
-When choosing between daycare and other childcare options, it is important to consider the individual needs and characteristics of the child, as well as family circumstances and preferences.
+It is important to note that every child is unique, and what works for one may not work for another.
+When choosing between daycare and other childcare options, it is essential to consider the child’s individual needs and characteristics, as well as family circumstances and preferences.

 Average time to close a vacancy 14-21 days